ReaCoMa/ReaCoMa-2.0/README.md

 # Installation Instructions

-You can now run the UNIX script installer by plugging this into your shell:
+You can now run the UNIX script installer by invoking this command into your shell:

 `curl -sL https://git.io/JRrrd | sh`

-This currently only works for macOS and will download all the necessary dependencies automatically and clean up after itself.
-Otherwise, the manual installation is similar to ReaCoMa 1.0, with one additional step.
+This will perform all of the manual steps automatically and only store assets inside the REAPER resource path.

 ## Step 1 (Downloading ReaCoMa)
 Step 1 is to download ReaCoMa 2 from GitHub